uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Equally important, there are rich insights into healing and reconciliation that emerge from the research process itself.
 Two research projects sponsored by the Commission illustrate this point.

-Through a TRC-sponsored project at the Centre for Youth & Society at the University of Victoria, seven Aboriginal youth researchers embarked on a digital storytelling project, “Residential Schools Resistance Narratives: Strategies and Significance for Indigenous Youth.”
+Through a =|TRC=Truth and Reconciliation Commission of Canada=-sponsored project at the Centre for Youth & Society at the University of Victoria, seven Aboriginal youth researchers embarked on a digital storytelling project, “Residential Schools Resistance Narratives: Strategies and Significance for Indigenous Youth.”
 The project enabled youth researchers to learn about the critical role that resistance and resilience played in the residential schools and beyond, but also allowed them to reflect on their own identities and roles within their families and communities.
 One youth researcher said that “what started as a research job turned into a personal hunt for knowledge of my own family’s history with residential schools.”
 Others noted the importance of respecting and incorporating ceremony and protocols in their digital storytelling projects.